altruios/namshubettulpa/public/namshubettuple/the-plan.md

 'From the entrances and exits - seats watching everything creating a power imbalance' ~And kent watched that man in the corner~
-~That man was scanning the room, interested in the others more than kent~ "RG::Real power - chemically accessed"
+~That man was scanning the room, interested in the others more than kent~ "RG_T::Real power - chemically accessed"
 'Okay - bad ideas out of the way - probably should not run' 'Even if you get a hold of that syringe'
 'Event if there is a good escape'